Shumhata

-The Shumhata (ࡔࡅࡌࡄࡀࡕࡀ) is one of the most commonly recited prayers in Mandaeism.
+The Shumhata (ࡔࡅࡌࡄࡀࡕࡀ) is a commonly recited prayer in Mandaeism.

 The Shumhata is numbered as Prayer 173 in E. S. Drower's version of the Qulasta, which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).

 The Shumhata prayer

 Like the Asut Malkia, the Shumhata is a litany which lists following the names (in Drower's 1959 version).
 The Mandaic below in parentheses has been transliterated from Al-Mubaraki (2010).